 When you send a welcome email to a new blog reader, newsletter subscriber, or customer, you're making a first impression on behalf of your brand.
 To help ensure you're making the best first impression possible, we've rounded up some examples of standout welcome emails from brands big and small.

 Pro Tip: Use HubSpot's free email marketing software to easily create a high-quality welcome email sequence like the ones featured below.

-As you'll soon discover, each example below showcases different tactics and strategies for engaging new email subscribers.
+Each example below showcases different tactics and strategies for engaging new email subscribers.
 Let's dive in.

 Email Newsletter Lookbook